h4rdl0ckl3z/h4rdl0ckl3z/README.md

 # Hi, I'm h4rdl0ckl3z 👋

 I'm a **developer** and **reverse engineer** passionate about exploring how software works under the hood and creating efficient, innovative solutions.
-I enjoy working on diverse projects including web development, automation and reverse engineering challenges.
+I enjoy working on diverse projects, including web development, automation and reverse engineering challenges.

 ---